Get a Respected Skokie Battery Defense Lawyer on Your Side Today

 - Taking a fistful of someone’s hair and pulling it

 But Illinois law is tricky.
-“Causing harm” does not necessarily mean that you have to physically injure someone.
+“Causing harm” does not necessarily mean you have to injure someone physically.
 The definition of battery is causing bodily harm to someone else.
 What does that mean?
 It is something that can be applied in many different instances, such as:

 - Grabbing and ripping another person’s clothes in anger

 If the injury caused to someone was severe, the court may decide to rule that the case was aggravated battery, which could result in even harsher penalties.

 Hiring an attorney knowledgeable about battery and aggravated battery is imperative to avoid having to pay with your money, time, and possibly even your freedom.
 Using his extensive prosecutorial knowledge, one of the first things Mr. Weisberg will do is make certain that the charge of battery actually applies in your case.
 If it does not, he will fight to get the charges revoked.